ghwfluffy/fluffycoin/README.md

 The proof of stake algorithm allows you to take a cut of the transaction fees and requires setting up a validator node.
 Validator nodes communicate with eachother using a gossip protocol.
 They negotiate a consensus on the order of who gets to build the next block.
 The more you stake the more often you will be elected to build the next block.

-The validator that builds the block receives the largest portion of the transaction fees.
-All validators receive a small portion of the transaction fees.
-And another small percentage of the transaction fees get burned (not given to anyone).
+Validators receive rewards from a portion of the transaction fees.
+All validators who created a block since the last reconciliation block will receive a portion of the transaction fees from all the shards at the reconciliation block.
+A small percentage of the transaction fees get burned (not given to anyone).

 Validators are penalized for building invalid blocks, affirming invalid blocks, missing their turn to build a block, or not affirming enough blocks built by other validators.